How to stream on a game console

 For the latest console generation from Microsoft and Sony, there is an app that can be downloaded for free from the respective App Store and makes streaming games much easier.

 A capture box is a piece of hardware that connects to a PC and acts as an interface between the console and the computer.
-It has inputs for various image and audio signal carriers such as HDMI and an output (usually USB) that transmits the signal to the PC, where it can be processed by the broadcasting software (e. g.
+It has inputs for various video and audio signal carriers such as HDMI and an output (usually USB) that transmits the signal to the PC, where it can be processed by the broadcasting software (e. g.
 OBS) with a corresponding driver.
+The advantage over a fixed installed card (see below) is that you just need to do a quick plug and play installation to start streaming.

 An emulator is a software that simulates another hardware (e. g. a PlayStation) on any hardware (e. g. a PC).
-That way a console game for example can be streamed from the PC to save the cost of expensive interface hardware (see Capture Box and Capture Card).
+That way a console gameplay for example can be streamed from the PC to save the cost of expensive interface hardware (see above).

 The shortcut stands for “High-bandwidth Digital Content Protection” and is an encryption developed by Intel in 2003 for digital image and sound transmission, for example via HDMI or DVI cables.